 This incident serves as a stark reminder of the need for more robust supply chain security.
 It’s clear that organised cyber criminals are becoming more sophisticated in their approach.
 They are looking to have as big an impact as possible and make the most money.
 Supply chain attacks are an excellent way for them to do this.

 To defend against these kinds of attacks, organisations must come up with a proactive strategy for supply chain cyber security assurance.
 To help companies do this, we recently published a comprehensive guide to supply chain cyber security, exploring how to select trusted suppliers, best practices for supply chain security and recommendations for a supplier assurance process.
-You can read the full guide here.
+You can read the full guide to Supply Chain Security here.

 As well as being a supply chain attack, this incident was also a ransomware attack.
 REvil offered to release the systems it held hostage for millions of bitcoins.
 In the fight against ransomware, backups and incident response planning are must-haves in an organisation’s arsenal.
 Having backups reduces the pressure on companies to pay ransoms for any encrypted files or systems.

-Furthermore, a solid incident response plan helps businesses to proactively manage a cyber security incident, without panic or disarray.
-By planning for the worst-case scenario, and designating people’s roles and responsibilities, organisations can minimise the damage caused by a data breach or attack.
+Furthermore, a solid cyber incident response plan helps businesses to proactively manage a cyber security incident, without panic or disarray.
+By planning for the worst-case scenario, and designating incident response roles and responsibilities, organisations can minimise the damage caused by a data breach or attack.

 In the case of Kaseya, the company’s transparency and quick response to the attack indicated a well-thought-out and structured incident response plan.
 While the disruption from this attack was widespread, it could no doubt have been worse had Kaseya not moved to counter it so quickly.

-If you need help or advice on how to manage your business’ cyber security, we’re here to help.
+If you need help or advice on how to manage your business’s cyber security, we’re here to help.
 We can advise on your security vulnerabilities, select the right security technology and check your systems are configured correctly.
-We can also put policies in place and run staff training exercises.
+We can also put policies in place and run staff training exercises, as well as give you advice on what questions you should be asking your supply chain.
 Contact us for a friendly chat or learn more about the supply chain security services we offer.